biladina/yii2-basic/README.md

 ## REQUIREMENTS

-The minimum requirement by this project that your Web server supports PHP 8.1.
+The minimum requirement by this project that your Web server supports PHP 8.1 and MariaDB 10.

 ## WHAT CHANGE?